 What’s next from Monosol

-Monosol is working on providing dissolvable packaging solutions, such as the dissolvable shaving pods, for shampoos, body wash and conditioners, for hotels.
-They are exploring methods to deliver the three products in a way that three separate empty containers are not left behind.
-This would definitely reduce plastic waste and be a great eco friendly solution.
+Monosol is working on providing dissolvable packaging solutions, such as the dissolvable shaving pods, for shampoos, body wash, and conditioners, for hotels.
+They are exploring methods to deliver the three products in a way that they do not leave the three separate empty containers are not left behind.
+This would definitely reduce plastic waste and be a great eco-friendly solution.

 Amazing dissolvable shampoo pods by Nohbo

 The Nohbo balls are another innovation which seems set to make a dent in the personal care sector.
-These pods are eco friendly and plant based in nature.
-They are the greenest packaging solution for soap and shampoo available now, as they can be composted and are free of chemicals.
+These pods are eco-friendly and plant-based in nature.
+They are the greenest packaging solution for soap and shampoo available now.
+You can easily compost them and they are free of chemicals.
 This dissolvable packaging is absolutely safe for environment too.
-However, these amazing dissolvable shampoo pods are in the early stages and it will be some time before they are commercially available.
+However, these amazing dissolvable shampoo pods are in the early stages.
+There will be some time before they are commercially available.

-Water soluble personal care product like this shaving pod seems to be the next big disruption in the personal care industry, and it seems poised to impact the food industry too.
+Water-soluble personal care products like this shaving pod seems to be the next big disruption in the personal care industry, and it seems poised to impact the food industry too.